astrixandersen/andersen/readme.md

 # andersen
-The WordPress-theme for my personal website, where I experiment with the Block Editor and write React for the first time.
+This is the WordPress theme for my personal website, where I experiment with the [Block Editor](https://github.com/WordPress/gutenberg).
+I wanted to do this project from scratch, and I have also minimized the number of active plugins.

-I have tried to not rely on any frameworks for this project, and I have also minimized the number of active plugins.
+The code structure is based on [Twenty Twenty](https://github.com/WordPress/twentytwentyTwenty).

 ## Dependencies
 Currently none 🎉

 ## Active plugins
-- Disable Comments
+- Yoast SEO